juxt/bolt/README.md

 others.
 A _system_ is a set of these components, with the inclusion of declared dependency references into each component.

+In addition, Cylon uses the following terms

+* username - a user's short identifier, for example: __bob__
+* email - a user's email address
+* user - a map, containing entries that distinguish and describe a user

 ## Discussion

-Cylon provides an _integrated system_, rather than requiring developers to roll their own from smaller libraries.
+Cylon provides an _integrated system_ of components, rather than requiring developers to roll their own from smaller libraries.

 Functionality can be customised by interchanging components, providing